Pentagrams and Pomegranates

 "I suppose that's so," Grabiner admitted, his eyes roving restlessly around his room.
 "We'll have to fetch some things up here this afternoon.
 You're to spend the day resting anyway, so your pajamas ought to suffice for today, but," he reminded sharply.
 "Under no circumstances are you to sleep.
 If you find yourself very tired, get up and sit in the desk chair.
 I will come by at lunch and sit with you, so if you feel you must sleep, sleep then.
 I won't be finished until this afternoon.
 I refuse to dismiss my students early, even if it is the day before spring break begins."

 Grabiner took it as a compliment as he swept on his cloak in one motion, buttoning it at his shoulder.

 "I am consistent," he replied.
 "Be sure to rest yourself today, because tomorrow you belong to me," he said seriously.
-"We will study Latin from morning until night.
+"We will study grammar from morning until night.
 No breaks, not even for good behavior, although I do not labor under the impression that you have any idea at all of what those words actually mean.
 You asked to be educated.
 I will educate you."